MathiasChd/Pengu/README.md

 # Pengu README
 Welcome to Pengu.

-Pengu is a tool that improves the experience for programmers, especially those who are new to the world of coding, by identifying errors in the application of functions or variables and displaying a dialog box explaining in a more friendly language what the error was. error in the execution.
+Pengu is a tool that improves the experience for programmers, especially those one are begginers coding, identifying errors in application of functions or variables and displaying a dialog box that explaining more friendly what was the error in the execution.
-This improves the user's understanding of errors and in turn invites more dynamic testing of other features as Pengu will support you by validating step by step that the coding is correct.
+This improves the user's experience and understanding the errors and invites to try other functions or variables as Pengu will provide support you .

 ## Characteristics

-* Lines with errors are clearly identified in the dialog box.
+• Lines with errors are clearly identified in the dialog box.
-* The description of the errors is expressed in such a way that the user can make the corrections without stopping using the Visual Code.
+• The description of the errors is expressed in such a way that the user can make the corrections without stopping using the Visual Code.
-* Pengu constantly learns about errors and more assertively returns the most favorable response for the user with an approximation of 80.46%.
+• Pengu constantly learns about errors and returns the most favorable answer for the user with an accuracy of 80.46%.

 ## Requirements